Amy Watt, London c1947, Watercolour by her daughter Mary Millar Watt.

 Interior, Martigues, France.
 One of the few holidays Millar and Amy took, a Mediterranean cruise.

 As hostilities increased in Europe, the Watts moved to Windsor, then Devon, then eventually St Ives, Cornwall.
-Accomodation was difficult to find at first; as war seemed increasingly likely, many had the idea of fleeing from the cities.
-However, Millar bought a new house that overlooked Carbis Bay from the peninsula.
+Accomodation was difficult to find at first; as war seemed increasingly likely, many had fled the cities.
+Whilst rack-renting a house on the seafront, Millar bought a new house that overlooked Carbis Bay from high up on the peninsula.
 Here Amy settled into the artistic life of the area, taking a studio overlooking the harbour and exhibiting with the St Ives Art Society.

 Anemones.
 Treloyhan, St Ives.
 Oil on Panel.